 Gel nails are more popular than acrylic nails, they take their name from the gel-like consistency of the product.

-The applied product needs to be cured in a nail lamp – depending on a type of the lamp it can take form 30 seconds up to 2 minutes.
+The applied product needs to be cured in a nail lamp – depending on the type of lamp it can take from 30 seconds up to 2 minutes.
 Once cured the nails are ready to be shaped and filed.

-With a help of the gel, you can either just strengthen the nail or strengthen and add an extreme length to the nails.
+Using a gel, you can either just strengthen the nail or strengthen and add extreme length to the nails.
 The ready nail can be covered with colour gel or a gel polish.
-They last 4 to 6 weeks.
+They last 4 to 6 weeks

 Check out Indigo products for gel method

 Acrylic nails are created by combining the acrylic powder with a monomer (the advocates of gel method often mention the specific smell of this substance but the fans of acrylic method always brush this off as a minor detail).
 As we mentioned before the acrylic cures on its own in a matter of minutes.
 Then the curved surface can be processed and filed into the desired shape.

 Nails created with an acrylic method are known for its durability, which comes from the strong adhesion of the product to the plate and the hardness of the created nails.
 The fans of this method appreciate the plasticity which makes the work quick and comfortable.
 An acrylic manicure is way faster than the gel method.